-Chief Ministers Self-Employment Generation Programme (CMEGP) was launched in Karnataka to set up micro-enterprises in rural parts of the state.
+Karnataka launched the Chief Ministers Self-Employment Generation Programme (CMEGP) to establish micro-enterprises in rural parts of the state.
 CMEGP – Govt of Karnataka, promotes self-employment among aspiring rural entrepreneurs by investing capital up to INR 10 lakhs through the District Industries Centre and Karnataka State Khadi and Village Industries Board.
 The core concept behind this scheme’s launch is to reduce unemployment and create jobs.

 Targets of Chief Ministers Self-Employment Generation Programme (CMEGP):

 - To create opportunities for jobs in Karnataka

 - To inspire the Rural Youth of the state to set up micro, small and medium enterprises.

 - To provide training and financial assistance to the new entrepreneurs of the state.

 What are the Benefits of Chief Ministers Self-Employment Generation Programme (CMEGP)